sanskrit/raw_etexts_english/blogs/manasataramgini/2008-04-22_shri-sukta-of-the-rigveda.md

 +++
-title = "shrI sUkta of thexa0R^igveda"
+title = "shrI sUkta of the R^igveda"

 +++
 The celebrated shrI sUkta has spread widely beyond its original role in